Juadebfm/JavaScript_For_Beginners/dom_manipulation_1.md

 ### Getting elements by tag name

 **_getElementsByTagName()_**:takes a tag name as a string parameter and this method returns an HTMLCollection object.
 An HTMLCollection is an array like object of HTML elements.
 The length property provides the size of the collection.
-Whenever we use this method we access the individual elements using index or after loop through each individual items.
+Whenever we use this method we access the individual elements using index.
 An HTMLCollection does not support all array methods therefore we should use regular for loop instead of forEach.

 ```js
 // syntax